airshanemode/airshanemode-org/posts/nypost-censorship.md

 The byline of story names Jordan Howell and Erin Banco as the authors.

-#### Examples of deceptive claims in the story
+#### Examples of misleading statements and falsehoods in the story

+* The title of the story calls the interview "bizarre", when it is anything but.
+Isaac repeatedly explains himself, and while he chooses not to answer some questions, as he repeats dozens of times, he's scared for his life.
+He may also be worried about legal liability.
+* The story very strongly implies that Isaac doesn't have a legitimate reason for believing that the laptop is Hunter Biden's or that he's fabricating it, because he has a medical condition that prevented him from identifying the customer.
+This (almost certainly intentionally) leaves out the many additional reasons that Isaac provides for believing the laptop is Hunter Biden's, including: the customer identifying himself as Hunter Biden, the files on the laptop indicated it was Hunter Biden's, and the FBI appears to have communicated to him that they believe it to be Hunter Biden's.
+* The story suggests that the Seth Rich conspiracy theory is the reason for his "paranoia", which the authors imply is unjustified and possibly evidence that he's not trustworthy.
+The audio of the interview reveals this isn't the case.
+While Isaac does reference Seth Rich once, this is only after persistent needling by the reporters who consistently dismiss his concerns for his safety.

 ### 3:55pm EST

-Erin Banco posts a [tweet thread](https://twitter.com/ErinBanco/status/1316467766921175041) about the Daily Beast story, repeating false and deceptive statements from the storyto her 38k followers.
+Erin Banco posts a [tweet thread](https://twitter.com/ErinBanco/status/1316467766921175041) about the Daily Beast story, repeating false and deceptive statements from the story to her 38k followers.

 ### < 4:04pm EST